spbavarva/snehbavarva.com/content/blog/cdsa/index.md

 ## My background

-A little bit of myself to give you context, which I am diiving into Defensive and Offensive categories.
+A little bit of myself to give you context, which I am dividing into Defensive and Offensive categories.

 **Defense side**